Higher-spin localized shocks: Discussion

 In particular, we have used higher-spin shockwaves in AdS${}_{d+2}$ to argue that the dual CFT${}_{d+1}$ would violate the chaos bound, complementing a result in CFT${}_2$ \cite{Perlmutter:2016pkf}.
 This in turn implies that the CFT would violate causality \cite{Hartman:2015lfa}.
 In the massless case, this also provides an alternative understanding of why higher-spin conserved currents in holographic CFTs are disallowed \cite{Maldacena:2011jn,Boulanger:2013zza,Alba:2015upa,Hartman:2015lfa,Afkhami-Jeddi:2017idc}.

-An interesting subtlety we wish to highlight is that, although we have argued that the special quasinormal mode corresponding to the leading-order pole skipping is equivalent to the shockwave, the derivations of the Lyapunov exponent in the pole-skipping and shockwave calculations differ.
+An interesting subtlety to highlight is that, although we have argued that the special quasinormal mode corresponding to the leading-order pole skipping is equivalent to the shockwave, the derivations of the Lyapunov exponent in the pole-skipping and shockwave calculations differ.
 In other words, the two calculations appear independent, making their agreement nontrivial.
 In contrast, the two butterfly velocities share the same origin, as we have demonstrated that one calculation reduces to the other.

 One possible route to better understand the connection between the shockwave and the pole-skipping mode is through horizon symmetries.
-A useful first step would be to investigate if the connection of horizon symmetries to shockwaves and pole skipping studied in \cite{Knysh:2024asf} generalize to the higher-spin case.
+A useful first step would be to investigate if the connection of horizon symmetries to shockwaves and pole skipping studied in \cite{Knysh:2024asf} generalizes to the higher-spin case.
 This might shed light on why two seemingly independent calculations of the Lyapunov exponent agree.

 It is also interesting to note that imposing higher-spin versions of the averaged null energy condition \cite{Hartman:2016lgu,Kravchuk:2018htv,Meltzer:2018tnm} do not seem to affect the causal property of the shockwave.
 This is because the sign of the shift is independent of the sign of the stress tensor; instead, we found it to depend solely on a specific sign of the kinetic term.
 However, our analysis is subject to several limitations.
-For example, we have treated higher-derivative terms in the action perturbatively in order to solve the differential equation for the function $h(y)$, but the Lagrangian for higher-spin fields are highly constrained and may not allow such coupling constants to be arbitrary.
+For example, we have treated higher-derivative terms in the action perturbatively in order to solve the differential equation for the function $h(y)$, but the Lagrangian for higher-spin fields is highly constrained and may not allow such coupling constants to be arbitrary.
 Moreover, we have chosen a specific form of the worldline action, which is not the most general.
 We anticipate that a detailed analysis of gauge symmetries and the index structure of kinetic terms for higher-spin fields could yield stronger conclusions on this causality issue.
+One could also try to systematically derive the conditions under which causality violation can be avoided, though it is likely that they would be unphysical.

 One might question our assumption of the existence of a stationary black hole solution in a general theory.
 Should the bulk theory not admit such a solution, the boundary theory is expected to be integrable or at least sub-maximally chaotic (in the large-$N$ limit), given that black holes are the fastest scramblers \cite{Hayden:2007cs,Sekino:2008he}.
 In this case, our shockwave solutions also do not exist, so we cannot calculate the OTOC this way.